HEALTH CONCERNS

 And let’s be honest, is a few hours of Netflix and Seamless with wine enough of a break…even for your body?

-A study at the University of Pittsburgh, of nearly 1,400 people, showed that those who spent the most downtime had a lower body mass index and waist circumference (2) — two key predictors of overall health.
+A study at the University of Pittsburgh, of nearly 1,400 people, showed that those who spent the most downtime had a lower body mass index and waist circumference (2)—two key predictors of overall health.

-Parsley founder Dr Robin Berzin recently told Forbes that “Truly disconnecting on vacation is one of the most important things you can do for your health and overall well-being.
-Research on medical students showed that wounds healed more slowly in exam time than when they were on vacation —an example of how chronically elevated cortisol impairs the immune system .”
-You read that right.
-Your body actually heals slower under stress which interferes with the body’s natural repair processes (3).
+Parsley Founder Dr. Robin Berzin recently told Forbes that, “Truly disconnecting on vacation is one of the most important things you can do for your health and overall wellbeing.
+Research on medical students showed that wounds healed more slowly in exam time than when they were on vacation—an example of how chronically elevated cortisol impairs the immune system .”

-In How We Decide, author Jonah Lehrer says: “The human brain wasn’t designed to deal with such a surfeit of data.
+In How We Decide, author Jonah Lehrer says, “The human brain wasn’t designed to deal with such a surfeit of data.
 As a result, we are constantly exceeding the capacity of our prefrontal cortices, feeding them more facts and figures than they can handle.
 It’s like trying to run a new computer program on an old machine; the antique microchips try to keep up, but eventually they fizzle out.”
-Give your brain a break.
-Do a back-up and shut down.

 Longer is better.
 Research out of Radboud University in the Netherlands showed that health and wellbeing outcomes increased quickly during vacation, but peaked on the eighth vacation day (5).